mlewis26201/pushgate/README.md

 - `/pushgate/send` (POST): Accepts a `token` and `message` via form data.
 Validates the token, checks per-token Pushover rate limit, sends the message to Pushover, and logs the message in the database.
 Returns a JSON response with status or error.

+**Admin UI Note:** When sending a message from the admin web interface, you can select which Pushover config to use from a dropdown menu.
+This allows testing or sending messages with different app/user credentials.

 Example request:

 ```bash